One compassion

 Leo Tolstoy

-The rise of secularism however hasn't shaken our belief in humankind as the “raison d’etre” of the universe.
-Darwin's On the Origin of Species should have shown us that we are related to all life, and intimately so to the more complex creatures.
-Evolutionary theory utterly refutes the image of humanity as "the meaning of existence", as radically as Copernicus had done for our conception of the Earth’s place in our solar system.
-Despite this, little in our relationship with other animals has changed.
-If anything the rise of modern science has not made us less arrogant, less sure of our absolute right to do as we will with other species.
+The rise of secularism however hasn't shaken our belief that humankind is the only source of meaning in our universe.
+Evolutionary theory refutes the image of humanity as "the meaning of existence", as thoroughly as Copernicus had done for our conception of Earth as the centre of our solar system.
+Darwin's On the Origin of Species has shown us that we are related to all life, and intimately so to most complex creatures.
+Despite this, little has changed in our relationship with other animals.
+The rise of science has not made us reconsider our right to do as we will with other species, instead they huddle in ever-increasing billions in factory farms and laboratories.

-Regardless of whether it is science or religion from which we source our highest truths, all along it has been the very thing which we think makes us superior, our domination of others, that shows how little we have intellectually and morally evolved.
+Regardless of whether it was secularism or religion from which we sourced our highest truths, all along it was the very thing which we thought made us superior, our domination of others, that showed how little we had morally evolved.
+Our moral thinking has been too piecemeal, too selfish, too much a slave to our subconscious desire to feel superior over others.

 Compassion for animals is intimately connected with goodness of character; and it may be confidently asserted that he who is cruel to animals cannot be a good man